chauff/cse1500-web-transcripts/_lectures/node2.md

 ### Routing paths and string patterns

 When we specify a path (like `/wishlist`) in a route, the path is eventually converted into a **regular expression** (short: regex) by Express.
 Regular expressions are patterns to match character combinations in strings.
 They are very powerful and allow us to specify **matching patterns** instead of hard-coding all potential routes.
-For example, we may want to allow users to access todos via a number of similar looking routes (such as `/wishlist`, `/whishlist`, `/wishlists`).
+For example, we may want to allow users to access wishlists via a number of similar looking routes (such as `/wishlist`, `/whishlist`, `/wishlists`).
 Instead of duplicating code three times for three routes, we can employ a regular expression to capture all of those similarly looking routes in one expression.

 Express distinguishes three different types of route paths: